akka/akka/docs/src/main/paradox/scala/http/client-side/connection-level.md

 It should be noted that Akka Streams provide various timeout functionality so any API that uses streams can benefit from the stream stages such as `idleTimeout`, `backpressureTimeout`, `completionTimeout`, `initialTimeout` and `throttle`.
-To learn more about these refer to their documentation in Akka Streams (and Scala Doc).
+To learn more about these refer to their documentation in Akka Streams.

-For more details about timeout support in Akka HTTP in general refer to @ref[Akka HTTP Timeouts](../common/timeouts.md#http-timeouts-scala).
+For more details about timeout support in Akka HTTP in general refer to @ref[Akka HTTP Timeouts](../common/timeouts.md).

 <a id="http-client-layer"></a>
 ## Stand-Alone HTTP Layer Usage